nathpicard/Dev-Logs/wk8.md

  - From China to Canada: A history of the Chinese Communities
  - Chinatowns: Towns within cities in Canada
  - /Chinese Canadians.
 Voices from a Community
- - - Lives of the Family: stories of fate and circumstance
+ - Lives of the Family: stories of fate and circumstance -Enduring Hardship: The chinese laundry in Canada
+ -Chinatown: An illustrated history, Paul Yee
  - From survival to success: the chinese in twentieth-century Ottawa Ottawa directory- 1961; 207 listings, 1931; 41 listings 1891; 5 men